alterphp/EasyAdminExtensionBundle/README.md

 ### Embed lists in edit and show views

+#### Options

+Embedded lists are useful to show relations to en entity in its *NEW/EDIT/FORM* or *SHOW* view.
+It relies on the *LIST* view of the related entities you want to embed in the parent EDIT/SHOW view.
+Options must be defined in `type_options` key for a *NEW/EDIT/FORM* view, or in `template_options` for a *SHOW* view.

+Available options are :

+- `entity`: Entity config name (key under the EasyAdmin `entities` config)
+- `filters`: Request filters to apply on the list
+- `hidden_fields`: List of fields (columns) to hide from list fields config
+- `sort`: Sort to apply
+- `parent_entity_fqcn`: Parent entity FQCN in order to guess default filters (only when embedded in *SHOW* view, almost never required)
+- `parent_entity_property`: Matching property name on parent entity FQCN (only when embedded in *SHOW* view, if `property` is not an ORM field)
+- `entity_fqcn`: Listed entities FQCN in order to guess default filters (only when embedded in *SHOW* view, almost never required)

+#### Options guesser based on ORM metadata

+Service EmbeddedListHelper is intended to guess `entity` entry for embedded_list.
+It's reads ORM metadata, based on parent entity (the one that embeds the list) and property name.

+It also guess default filter (relation between the parent and embedded list) for most of cases.

 #### Edit view

 Use pre-configured type `embedded_list` in the form definition :